 4.2.
 Experimental and modelled droplet cap surface temperature

 The evolutions of droplet cap temperature versus the nondimensional time on samples 1, 2 and 3 are shown in Figs. 7(a), (b) and (c), respectively.
 For droplet evaporation on substrates with temperature in the range of 40 °C – 80 °C, the droplet cap temperature predicted by the thermal circuit model matches well with that measured by the IR camera.
 There exists a large temperature gradient between the droplet cap surface and the substrate base, which is caused by the thermal resistances of the water droplet, the evaporation at the droplet surface and the conduction through the silicon substrate.
-It can be seen in Fig. 7 that the droplet cap temperature Tcap increased in the CCR mode and kept almost constant in the CCA mode.
+It can be seen in Fig. 7 that average temperature of droplet cap increased in the CCR mode and kept almost constant in the CCA mode.
 Similar trends were also observed by Saenz et al.[52] in their numerical simulation of droplet evaporation on heated surfaces.
 During the CCR mode, the thermal resistance of the droplet decreases with the decreasing droplet volume.
 Meanwhile, the droplet cap gets closer to the substrate and thus the droplet cap temperature increases.
 During the CCA mode, the contact area between the droplet base and the substrate continuously decreases.
 As a result, less heat is transferred into the droplet, hindering the temperature increase of the droplet.
 During the CCA mode, the shrinking contact area between the droplet base and the substrate results in the almost unchanged temperature on the droplet cap.
 In the mixed mode, the volume of the evaporating droplet is relatively small (< 0.05 μL) and droplet evaporation in this mode is not a focus in this discussion.